m0hammad-yaser/OSWE-AWAE-Notes/apigateway/README.md

 Some APIs use subdomains for routing, others use path-based patterns.
 Versioning may appear in the URL or be handled via request headers.
 ## API Discovery via Verb Tampering
+RESTful APIs use HTTP methods (verbs) to define actions:

+- `GET` retrieves data (typically read-only).
+- `POST` creates new data or objects.
+- `PUT`/`PATCH` update existing data—`PUT` replaces the whole object; `PATCH` updates parts.
+- `DELETE` removes data.

+Though these are standard conventions, implementations can vary.
+Some services may misuse methods (e.g., using `POST` for deletion) or not support all methods.
+SOAP APIs, by contrast, use `POST` for all actions, with operations defined as methods like lookupUser.

+Because tools often default to `GET` requests, they may miss endpoints requiring other methods.
+Understanding method behavior is key when exploring or testing APIs.